1. Intended Audience

 The way that get_dmrpp is invoked controls the way that the data are ultimately represented in the resulting DMR++ file(s).

-The get_dmrpp application utilizes software from the Hyrax data server to produce the base DMR document which is used to construct the DMR++ file.
+The get_dmrpp application uses software from the Hyrax data server to produce the base DMR document which is used to construct the DMR++ file.

 The command line switches provide a way to control the output of the tool.
-In addition to common options like verbose output or testing modes, the tool provides options to build extra (aka 'sidecar') data files that hold information needed for CF compliance if the original HDF5 data files lack that information (see the ''missing data'' section ).
+In addition to common options like verbose output or testing modes, the tool provides options to build extra (aka 'sidecar') data files that hold information needed for CF compliance.
+See the ''missing data'' section for more information.
 In addition, it is often desirable to build DMR++ files before the source data files are uploaded to a cloud store like S3.
 In this case, the URL to the data may not be known when the DMR++ is built.
-We support this by using placeholder/template strings in the ''dmr'' and which can then be replaced with the URL at runtime, when the + DMR + file is evaluated.
+We support this by using placeholder/template strings in the ''dmr++'' and which can then be replaced with the URL at runtime, when the DMR++ file is evaluated.
 See the '-u' and '-p' options below.

 -b